pilgrimtabby/pilgrim-autosplitter/04-settings.md

 Default: `enabled`

 {: .note }
 For global hotkeys to work on MacOS, you need to give Terminal [accessibility privileges](https://support.apple.com/guide/mac-help/allow-accessibility-apps-to-access-your-mac-mh43185/mac) in Privacy and Security in System Settings.
-This allows Pilgrim Autosplitter to monitor your keyboard for inputs even when it's not in focus.
-If this doesn't work, you can also run Pilgrim Autosplitter as root.
+If that doesn't work, you can also run Pilgrim Autosplitter as root.
+In addition, on Linux you must run Pilgrim Autosplitter as root.
+This allows Pilgrim Autosplitter to monitor your keyboard for inputs even when the app's not in focus.

 ## Check for updates